-We are a group of high school students of all grade levels committed to engineering and collaborating to solve real world problems with a particular focus on green energy and the environment.
-To this end, we participate in various design challenges in the field of renewable energy.
+Established in 2015, the Raisbeck Aviation High School (RAHS) Green Energy Team is a high school student-led club that is committed to engineering and collaborating to solve real-world problems with a particular focus on green energy and the environment.
+Throughout the club’s history, the team has participated in various design challenges in the field of renewable energy.

-Three years ago, several of our founding members participated in the Kidwind competition, an entry-level competition which has middle and high school students build and test basic wind turbines in order to demonstrate mastery of the fundamentals of wind power and design within given parameters.
+Five years ago, several of our founding members participated in the Kidwind competition, an entry-level competition that has middle and high school students build and test basic wind turbines in order to demonstrate mastery of the fundamentals of wind power and design within given parameters.

 Four teams from RAHS were sent to the Kidwind national finals securing 1st, 2nd, and 4th.
 This success inspired us to formally organize ourselves into a unified team, founding Green Energy Team and looking towards more ambitious future projects.

 Following Kidwind, the next logical progression for our first project as a united team was the Collegiate Wind Challenge.
 The CWC is an NREL-sponsored nationwide design competition that has teams design and builds a refined, high-efficiency,